Value Added Catalog of physical properties of more than 1.3 million galaxies from the DESI Survey: Stellar mass errors dependence on the quality of the photometry

 \section{Stellar mass errors dependence on the quality of the photometry}

 The errors in the stellar mass and SFR estimates depend on the model assumptions done for the SED fitting and on the spectral coverage included in the SED fits.
-Standardly, the logarithmic stellar masses are constrained to the $\rm 0.2-0.4$ dex level~\citep[e.g.][]{Conroy2013,Comparat2017, Pacifici2023} depending on the assumptions on the SFH, IMF and other model prescriptions (for our stellar mass estimates the dependence on model assumptions is outlined in Sec.~\ref{sec:DependenceofPhysProp}).
-For our stellar mass estimates, there is a clear dependence of the uncertainties on the {\tt SNR} of the input photometry (see Fig.~\ref{fig:logMerr}).
-An accuracy level of $\lesssim 0.25$ dex for galaxies is fulfilled when the {\it g, r, z} observations have $\tt SNR \ge10$.
-In the case of QSO, an accuracy limit of $\lesssim 0.20$ dex is achieved with at least 3 WISE bands measured with $\tt SNR \ge 7$ (independently on the optical measurements).
-We note that the errors increase with redshift, implying for QSO at $\rm z>1.5$ that even with high {\tt SNR} the errors may reach $\rm \sim 0.8$ dex (see the blue tail in the left plot in Fig.~\ref{fig:logMerr}).
+Standardly, the logarithmic stellar masses are constrained to the $\rm 0.2-0.4$ dex level~\citep[e.g.,][]{Conroy2013,Comparat2017, Pacifici2023} depending on the assumptions on the SFH, IMF and other model prescriptions (for our stellar mass estimates the dependence on model assumptions is outlined in Sect.~\ref{sec:DependenceofPhysProp}).
+For our stellar mass estimates, there is a clear dependence of the uncertainties on the {\tt S/N} of the input photometry (see Fig.~\ref{fig:logMerr}).
+An accuracy level of $\lesssim 0.25$ dex for galaxies is fulfilled when the {\it g, r, z} observations have $\tt S/N \ge10$.
+In the case of QSO, an accuracy limit of $\lesssim 0.20$ dex is achieved with at least 3 WISE bands measured with $\tt S/N \ge 7$ (independently of the optical measurements).
+We note that the errors increase with redshift, implying for QSO at $\rm z>1.5$ that even with high {\tt S/N} the errors may reach $\rm \sim 0.8$ dex (see the blue tail in the left plot in Fig.~\ref{fig:logMerr}).